Do you want to increase pageviews and reduce bounce rate in WordPress?

 For more details, see our guide on how to install Google Analytics in WordPress.

 1. Speed Up Your WordPress Site

-If your site doesn’t load within 2 seconds, then your visitors won’t wait around.
-This applies to both mobile and desktop visitors.
+If your site doesn’t load within 2 seconds, then most visitors won’t wait around.
+This applies to both mobile and desktop users.

 Speeding up your WordPress site will improve your user experience, increase your total number of pageviews, and help with your WordPress SEO rankings.

 First, you’ll want to run a website speed test, so you can see how your website is currently performing.
 For more details, see our guide on how to properly run a website speed test.

 Once you know how your site is currently performing, you can start making your WordPress site faster.

 Luckily, there are a ton of ways you can speed up your WordPress site performance.